raulmur/ORB_SLAM/README.md

 **If you use ROS Indigo, remove the depency of opencv2 in the manifest.xml.**

-##2.3 g2o (included)
+##2.3 OpenCV
-We use g2o to perform several optimizations.
-We include a modified copy of the library including only the components we need and also some changes that are listed in `Thirdparty/g2o/Changes.txt`.
+We use OpenCV to manipulate images and features.
+If you use a ROS version older than ROS Indigo, OpenCV is already included in the ROS distribution.
+In newer version of ROS, OpenCV is not included and you will need to install it. **We tested OpenCV 2.4**.
+Dowload and install instructions can be found at: http://opencv.org/

+##2.4 g2o (included in Thirdparty)
+We use a modified version of g2o (see original at https://github.com/RainerKuemmerle/g2o) to perform optimizations.
-In order to compile g2o you will need to have installed CHOLMOD, BLAS, LAPACK and Eigen3.
+In order to compile g2o you will need to have installed BLAS, LAPACK and Eigen3 (at least 3.1.0).

-	sudo apt-get install libsuitesparse-dev
 	sudo apt-get install libblas-dev
 	sudo apt-get install liblapack-dev
 	sudo apt-get install libeigen3-dev

-##2.4 DBoW2 (included)
+##2.5 DBoW2 (included in Thirdparty)
-We make use of some components of the DBoW2 library (https://github.com/dorian3d/DBoW2) for place recognition and feature matching.
-We include a modified copy of the library including only the components we need and also some modifications that are listed in `Thirdparty/DBoW2/LICENSE.txt`.
+We make use of some components of the DBoW2 and DLib library (see original at https://github.com/dorian3d/DBoW2) for place recognition and feature matching.
+There are no additional dependencies to compile DBoW2.
-It only depends on OpenCV, but it should be included in the ROS distribution.

 #3.
 Installation